WorkBee CNC V3 Assembly

 1.1.11 Completed Axis

 Repeat this chapter to assemble the other Y-Axis actuator.
-You should have two actuators which are a 'mirror' of each other.
+You should have two actuators that are a 'mirror' of each other.

 To proceed to the next chapter: